 “One by one, we are taking down the massive vacant buildings that for too long have been a drain on our neighborhoods and our city’s image and putting something new in their place,” Mayor Duggan said in the release.

 Under the proposed development agreement, NorthPoint would pay nearly $5.9 million for to acquire 56 acres of publicly owned property, including the City-owned AMC property, approximately 26 residential parcels owned by Detroit Land Bank Authority, and an 8.5-acre parcel immediately to the west recently purchased by the Detroit Brownfield Redevelopment Authority.

 NorthPoint is to undertake environmental remediation and demolition of the existing AMC complex and that cost would be credited against the purchase price.

 “For far too long, this plant has come to represent the decline and disinvestment this community has endured for years,” said Pastor QuanTez Pressely of Third New Hope Church, which sits just a few blocks away on Plymouth Road.
 “However, this announcement today signals to community residents and stakeholders alike that we have not been forgotten.
 We hope that this investment will spark other businesses and corporate partners to see the great potential this community has.”

-If approved in early 2022, demolition could begin in late 2022, and construction could begin by the middle of 2023.
+Demolition could begin in August 2022, and construction could begin by the middle of 2023.
 The new facility likely would open in late 2023 or early 2024.